 You may also benefit from going to a support group.
 No matter how much your family and friends want to help, they may not understand the emotions that come along with a divorce.
 For this reason alone, you might want to reach out and join a support group.
 You will meet others who will feel your pain, as well as some that will show you that there is a way through it!
 I highly recommend attending a group that is run by a licensed mental health professional (LMHC, LMHCA, LICSW, Psychologist, etc).

 Go consult with a lawyer.
 You may need a lawyer to help you through your divorce.
+Keep in mind that some people use the law as a weapon and as a means to get even or get back.
+The thing with this approach is you’re doing it because you’re angry and hurt, and when it’s all done and settled, you’re still angry and hurt, it’s just cost you hundreds or thousands of dollars.
+That’s money you could’ve used for a vacation or some therapy.
+Keep this in mind.
 You may also want to consider a “Limited License Legal Technician”, it may do the trick and is much cheaper than a lawyer.
 Most self represented individuals in law cases get steamrolled by lawyers, but there are those out there who can help.
 He or she will work with you to make sure that you’re aware of what’s on the table and what’s realistic, and whether its worth it emotionally.
 Lawyers are especially helpful in hostile divorces.
 I had one experience where one partner, metaphorically, brought a battleship to a water-gun fight.
 Don’t be that person, be kind to yourself and give yourself space.
 Protect yourself, but this is not a time to continue to passively get back at your spouse.

 Your Relationship with Social Media.
 This is a great opportunity to rethink your relationship with social media.
 The research is dense, social media and mental health don’t exactly have a positive correlation - AT ALL.
 As much as you may need more support, this is another chance to see what’s going on for you.
 This is a time that’s highly identity / sense-of-self forming.
 I talked about this dynamic in my living with depression blog.
 What is it that I choose to base my identity off of?
 What feels true to me in this moment as I’m dealing with the reality of what is or what other people “like“?
 This is such a temptation in today’s age.